rails/rails/guides/source/active_model_basics.md

 #### ActiveModel::Serializers

-Rails provides an `ActiveModel::Serializers::JSON` serializer.
-This module automatically includes the `ActiveModel::Serialization`.
+Active Model also provides the `ActiveModel::Serializers::JSON` module for JSON serializing / deserializing.
+This module automatically includes the previously discussed `ActiveModel::Serialization` module.

 ##### ActiveModel::Serializers::JSON

-To use the `ActiveModel::Serializers::JSON` you only need to change from `ActiveModel::Serialization` to `ActiveModel::Serializers::JSON`.
+To use `ActiveModel::Serializers::JSON` you only need to change the module you are including from `ActiveModel::Serialization` to `ActiveModel::Serializers::JSON`.

 ```ruby
 class Person